-13 Does the law require owners of PII to notify individuals whose PII they hold?
+Does the law require owners of PII to notify individuals whose PII they hold?
 What must the notice contain and when must it be provided?

-There are several notification requirements under the APPI.
+There are several notification requirements under the Act on the Protection of Personal Information of 2003, as amended (the APPI).

-First, the APPI requires all PII data users to notify individuals of, or make available to individuals, the purpose for which their PII is used, promptly after the collection of the PII, unless such purpose was publicised prior to the collection of the PII.
+First, the APPI requires all personally identifiable information (PII) data users to notify individuals of, or make available to individuals, the purpose for which their PII is used, promptly after the collection of the PII, unless the purpose was publicised prior to the collection of the PII.
 Alternatively, such purpose must be expressly stated in writing if collecting PII provided in writing by the individual directly.

-Second, when a PII data user is to disclose PII data to third parties without the individual's consent under the 'opt-out' mechanism, one of the requirements that the PII data user must satisfy is that certain information regarding the third-party disclosure is notified, or made easily accessible, to the individual prior to such disclosure (see question 33).
+Second, when a PII data user is to disclose PII data to third parties without the individual's consent under the 'opt-out' mechanism, one of the requirements that the PII data user must satisfy is that certain information regarding the third-party disclosure is notified, or made easily accessible, to the individual prior to such disclosure.
 Such information includes types of information being disclosed and the manner of disclosure.

-Third, when a PII data user is to disclose PII data to third parties without the individual's consent under the 'joint-use' arrangement, the PII data user must notify or make easily accessible, certain information regarding the third-party disclosure prior to such disclosure (see question 33).
+Third, when a PII data user is to disclose PII data to third parties without the individual's consent under the 'joint-use' arrangement, the PII data user must notify or make easily accessible, certain information regarding the third-party disclosure prior to such disclosure.
 Such information includes items of PII data to be jointly used, the scope of third parties who would jointly use the PII data, the purpose of use by such third parties, and the name of a party responsible for the control of the PII data in question.